Education that matters! Hands-on, for nuanced learning

-LEAD School has been taking care of the nuanced needs of schools and its children with their unique offerings.
+LEAD School has been taking care of the nuanced needs of schools and their children with their unique offerings.
 While LS pledges to take the Indian Education System to greater heights, it also promises to make education interesting and engaging for students.
-LEAD Championships is a collection of national competitions that provide students a platform to showcase their skills while competing with students from across the country.
+LEAD Championships is a collection of national competitions that provide students with a platform to showcase their skills while competing with students from across the country.
 In addition to the competitions, the platform also provides a rich learning experience to the participants via a series of masterclasses and workshops taken by renowned experts.

 LEAD Championships 2020 is divided into National English Championship and the National Science Championship which will be held 100% online in four stages from November to December.
 It is open to all students from Class 3 to Class 8 studying in LEAD partner schools.

 National English Championship will provide an opportunity for students to showcase their speaking, reading, and listening comprehension skills.
 It is divided into three parts:

 - Storytelling: It is a creative process that enables students to create and share original stories.
 Students learn to tell a story using voice and gestures to convey emotions.

 - Elocution: It is a form of public speaking.
 Students learn to make connections to the topic with their life and the world around them.
 They learn to organise information and deliver it to the audience with confidence.

 - Vocab Bee: It is a team-based vocabulary quiz competition.
 This assesses a student's ability to comprehend what they are reading and listening to.

 National Science Championship is an opportunity for students to showcase their scientific acumen.
 It is divided into two parts: